anksu2024/asarraf.github.io/_posts/2020-11-28-linkedin-learning-notebook-feature-redesign.md

 ---
 As of Nov 24, 2020, <a href="https://www.linkedin.com/learning/">LinkedIn Learning</a> is a melting pot for curious minds to explore over 15K Courses in its content library.
 It is surely an exceptional platform to start the scholarly journey for a plethora of topics offered in multiple languages.

 Many organizations have realized the criticality of the professional growth of their workforce.
-Sponsoring unlimited access to a premium subscription of various Open Online course websites to their employees becomes imperative in such a scenario.
+Sponsoring unlimited access to a premium subscription of various Open Online course websites to their employees has become imperative in such scenarios.

 ## My User Experience 10K ft.
 View:
 For the past couple of weeks, I have been pursuing a few courses on LinkedIn Learning, and I have a positive review on the platform.
 This article in itself is the manifestation of my learnings from the courses I enrolled in.